Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Virtual Account that rocks the EPM!

-In this blog, I will have a little peek at the “virtual account” which is created during the EPM installation.
+Are you using Intune Endpoint Privilege Management (EPM) and wondering what is “needed” when you launch a process with elevated access?
+In this blog, I will take a peek at the “virtual account” created during the EPM installation.
 The process you elevated will be run in the context of this virtual account.

 1. Introduction